lior10r/PyRoute/README.md

 <a name="run-code_on_the_client"/>

 #### Run Code on the Client
 Some stages may require running your own code on the clients.
 For that purpose, your `src/` directory is accessible inside the clients under `/~/src/`.
-Notice that it is mounted with *read* and *write* permissions, so you can edit the code from the client as well.
+Notice that it is mounted with both *read* and *write* permissions, so you can edit the code from the client as well.

 <a name="example-usage"/>